 Creating Charts to Compare Month-to-Month Change, part 2

-A member of Minitab's LinkedIn group recently asked how to create a chart to monitor change by month, specifically comparing last year's data to this year's data.
+A member of Minitab's LinkedIn group asked how to create a chart to monitor change by month, specifically comparing last year's data to this year's data.
 My last post showed how to do this using an Individuals Chart of the differences between this year's and last year's data.
 Here's another approach suggested by a participant in the group.

 Applying Statistical Thinking

 An individuals chart of the differences between this year's data and last year's might not be our best approach.
 Another approach is to look at all of the data together.
 We'll put this year's and last year's data into a single column and see how it looks in an individuals chart.
 (Want to play along?
 Here's my data set, and if you don't already have Minitab, download the free 30-day trial version.)